evetoto/INFO6250/README.md

 # INFO6250
 For assignment review

 hw5 + controller.js are for Assignment5.
 But I have problem about connection.
 Both Set and get can not working.
+So I did not upload them to vm.
 It always shows that:
 "Uncaught Predis\Connection\ConnectionException: php_network_getaddresses: getaddrinfo failed: Name or service not known [tcp://redis-master:6379] in /usr/share/php/Predis/Connection/AbstractConnection.php:155"
 I still work on that.